Frequently Asked Questions¶

 For a complete list of file formats and extensions, see our downloadable Feature Overview.

 In case FFmpeg is disabled or not installed, videos cannot be indexed because still images cannot be created.
-You should also have Exiftool enabled to extract metadata such as duration, resolution, and codec.
+You should also have ExifTool enabled to extract metadata such as duration, resolution, and codec.

 What are sidecar files and where do I find them?¶